 "I have found the solution not easy to use.
 When publishing you have to download the HTML, make adjustments against the updated HTML, convert it to HTML, then finally paste the HTML.
 There is not an on-the-fly function available to bypass the step-by-step converting process that other solutions have."

-erwin Data Modeler (DM) is ranked 2nd in Architecture Management with 19 reviews while SAP PowerDesigner is ranked 4th in Architecture Management with 8 reviews. erwin Data Modeler (DM) is rated 8.8, while SAP PowerDesigner is rated 8.0.
-The top reviewer of erwin Data Modeler (DM) writes "Improves accuracy for generating target databases, allows us to pull metadata from a database, and makes it easy to display information and models".
-On the other hand, the top reviewer of SAP PowerDesigner writes "Ability to work on a single repository is great; web portal enables view from the browser perspective". erwin Data Modeler (DM) is most compared with IDERA ER/Studio, Visio, AWS Well-Architected Tool, Lucidchart and Sparx Systems Enterprise Architect, whereas SAP PowerDesigner is most compared with Sparx Systems Enterprise Architect, Visio, IDERA ER/Studio, erwin Evolve and SAP Enterprise Architecture Designer.
-See our SAP PowerDesigner vs. erwin Data Modeler (DM) report.
+erwin Data Modeler by Quest is ranked 3rd in Enterprise Architecture Management with 37 reviews while SAP PowerDesigner is ranked 4th in Enterprise Architecture Management with 32 reviews. erwin Data Modeler by Quest is rated 8.6, while SAP PowerDesigner is rated 8.0.
+The top reviewer of erwin Data Modeler by Quest writes "The product lets users import different types of models, but it is expensive, and the interface must be improved".
+On the other hand, the top reviewer of SAP PowerDesigner writes "Difficult to operate, long process to publish, but scalable". erwin Data Modeler by Quest is most compared with IDERA ER/Studio, Visio, Lucidchart, Sparx Systems Enterprise Architect and AWS Well-Architected Tool, whereas SAP PowerDesigner is most compared with Sparx Systems Enterprise Architect, Visio, IDERA ER/Studio, LeanIX and MEGA HOPEX.
+See our SAP PowerDesigner vs. erwin Data Modeler by Quest report.

-We monitor all Architecture Management reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Enterprise Architecture Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.

 15 years ago was the one time I chose to use PowerDesigner over Erwin Data Modeler was for a project where we have hundreds of pl/sql ETL scripts that needed to be run in a specific order for specific tables.
 PowerDesigner had the ability to store the pl/sql within the data model and prioritize/order the script run sequence.
 This meant that we could count on PowerDesigner to automatically generate the ddl and pl/sql code in the correct run order, rather than manually maintaining a spreadsheet with the script order and running each script manually, a VERY labor intensive process.
 I don't know if PowerDesigner still has that capability.